yashuk803/Online_education/README.md

-Symfony DEMO Onlain Education Application
+Symfony DEMO Online Education Application
 ===================

 This Application  in future  will be a  that platform is designed to create and distribute interactive educational content .
 Platform is suitable for a multitude of e-learning activities.